-To help you out, let’s review the importance of a book cover and what you should be thinking about when you decide how to handle making the cover.
+To help you out, let’s review the importance of a book cover and what you should think about when you decide how to handle making the cover.

 Do I DIY?

-Making your own cover is, of course, the most economical option.
+Making your own cover is the most economical option.
 If this is the way you want to go, we’ve got from last year with loads of advice.

 I won’t tell you it’s impossible to sell your book with a homemade cover.
 Lots of authors do it.
-I wouldn’t feel good about going so far as to say I think it’s a bad idea.
+I wouldn’t feel good about saying I think it’s a bad idea.
 But it’s not a great idea.
-Unless you’re a skilled graphic artist or designer AND you’ve got a good sense of book design specifically AND have the time to design yourself, designing your own cover may not be the best bet.
+Unless you’re a skilled graphic artist or designer AND you’ve got a good sense of book design AND have the time to design yourself, designing your own cover may not be the best bet.

 They were horrible.
 Like, really horrible.
 Embarrassingly mediocre at best.

 Because I don’t have a mind for cover design.
 I can’t visualize and manifest a concept.
-And what’s more, I’m not knowledgeable about designs prevalent in the market currently.
-So even if I did have the know-how to build a solid cover, I don’t know that I would be able to build the right cover.
+And what’s more, I’m not knowledgeable about designs prevalent in the market.
+So even if I had the know-how to build a solid cover, I don’t know that I could build the right cover.